MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/defining_a_problem_solver.md

         return next_x
 ```

 Pretty lean!
 Notice how **the `next_candidate` method could perform all sorts of complicated logic** like latent space Bayesian Optimization, evolutionary algorithms...
+Moreover, the conda environment where you do the optimization has nothing to do with the enviroment where the objective function was defined: `poli` is set up in such a way that you can query the objective functions without having to worry!

+In the next chapter, we apply this solver to the `aloha` problem we defined in [the first chapter](./registering_an_objective_function.md).